 - After analyzing SAP more than any other research entity, we have come to some important conclusions regarding Hasso Plattner that are not generally known.

 Thomas Edison is often considered one of the most prolific inventors in the world, but this conclusion can only be come to if one does not research Thomas Edison’s background.
 Thomas Edison took credit for making improvements in a light bulb, but this was due to a US patent of British inventory Joseph Swann.
-Thomas Edison ran a lab where he as a normal course of behaviour exploited other inventors that were drawn to his Menlo Park, NJ facility due to Edison’s frequent and high profile coverage in the press at the time.
+Thomas Edison ran a lab where he, as a normal course of behavior, exploited other inventors that were drawn to his Menlo Park, NJ facility due to Edison’s frequent and high profile coverage in the press at the time.
 Just the number of patents that Edison accumulated, which was 1093, should raise suspicions as to whether these patents were Edison’s from those that he employed.

 Thomas Edison was a minor technological talent, but a major marketing talent.
 And he determined what image the public was looking for, and created it.